Sietse2202/epsilon-sample-app-zig/README.md

 ## Build the app

-To build this sample app, you will need to install an embedded ARM rust compiler as well as [Node.js](https://nodejs.org/en/).
+To build this sample app, you will need to install an embedded ARM zig compiler as well as [Node.js](https://nodejs.org/en/).
 The SDK for Epsilon apps is shipped as an npm module called [nwlink](https://www.npmjs.com/package/nwlink) that will automatically be installed at compile time.

 ```shell
 brew install rustup node # Or equivalent on your OS